The concept of change

 The reality of many people, organisations, cultures, and even the world's best systems is the struggle with change.
 Many people, including myself, are curled up in the daunting career transition process.
 Starting an entity for the first time is easy, and the idea of a second start is not entirely.
 However, our failure to embrace change threatens our very existence and survival.

 A Yoruba proverb E̩ jé̩ k'a ṣé bí wó̩n ń ṣé ń ṣé, kí ó ba lè rí bí ó ń ṣé ń rí translates, 'let's do it the way they usually do it, so it can turn out the way it usually turns out.
 Hasn't that phrase started to fail many of us today?
 That equation doesn't quite add up.
-Nigeria is in dire need of change as this status quo threatens the survival of our country.
+Nigeria is in dire need of change, as this status quo threatens the survival of our country.
 By default, everything around us is changing; our environment, climate and culture are all clamouring for change.

 World travel, worship, partying, and work are all hit by various changes.
-Organisations have gone through digital transformations in the last two years than the whole decade.
+Organisations have gone through digital transformations in the last two years more than in the whole decade.
 The rapid adoption of hybrid and remote working in developing countries is enormous.
 Blame it on Covid 19, economic and technological advancements.

 The world's design from day one was to evolve and change.
 Yet, we struggle to accept this reality.
-We adapted more rapidly to the changes associated with Sars-Cov-2 than any other kind of change that has hit the human race.
+We adapted more rapidly to the changes associated with SARS-CoV-2 than any other kind of change that has hit the human race.
 And I wonder if the fear of death is related to this.
 Adapting to these changing times and trends is good for us; otherwise, we risk missing out or fizzling out entirely.

 Reflections: A food thought!